My Blog List

 “Aren’t they beautiful?”
 Rita dangles the necklaces in front of my face after the woman accepts the money.

-“Yes, they are,” I agree, and all I can think is, she never fails.
+“Yes, they are,” I agree, and all I can think is, that she never fails.

 No comments: